 - Sunday school attendance.

 The pledge concept is currently used by the Drug Abuse Resistance Education (DARE) program.
-However, its pledge numbers dwarf those of the Lincoln-Lee Legion.
+But its pledge numbers dwarf those of the Lincoln-Lee Legion.